Dental Clinics • Law 25 • Quebec

 Law 25 support for dental clinics in Quebec that leadership can actually use.

-If you run dental clinics and know personal information is spread across staff, customers, vendors, and software but no one has a clear operating model for it, this page shows what practical Law 25 work should look like.
+If you run dental clinics and know personal information is spread across people, tools, and vendors without a clear operating model, this page shows what practical Law 25 work should look like.

 Where personal data actually sits